How you can make a Complaint to the Combined Authority

 - submit your complaint via our Contact Us form

-- write to Complaints, Cambridgeshire and Peterborough Combined Authority, Mayor’s Office, 72 High Street, Ely, CB7 4LS
+- write to Complaints, Cambridgeshire & Peterborough Combined Authority, 2nd Floor, Pathfinder House, St Mary’s Street, Huntingdon, PE29 3TN

 When you contact us, please detail your name and address (including your postcode) and your phone number.